 88th Company Craftsmanship

-88th Company Craftsmanship is a fundamental core part of the brand.
-Craftsmanship means that I, as an artist, I do all the painting, dyeing and aging by hand.
+88th Company Craftsmanship is the core of the brand.
+Craftsmanship means that I, as an artist, do all the painting, dyeing and aging by hand.
 Therefore, it takes long hours of work and even weeks to finish one custom piece.

 Before the painting starts, I choose the best canvas for my paint.
-I always paint on cotton, it is the the best canvas for a long lasting design.
-Second, I start doing research on the subject I have picked for the bag.
-It can take one two days to get all my details ready.
+I always paint on cotton; it is the best canvas for a long-lasting design.
+Second, I start doing research on the subject that I have chosen for the bag.
+It can take two to three days to get all my details ready.
 Third, I do a quick mockup to get an idea of how the bag will look like.
 Once I’m satisfied with the result, I start the painting process.

 I always start by mixing my colors first, because it helps me move faster through the painting.
 The process for one bag can take one to two weeks.
 It really depends on the level of details I have chosen to do on the piece.